Zeba-Sultana/Sultana_etal_2022/7_ValidationExperiments/3_Meki_DR_TC/README.md

 Compare the mean of XX and XO values and save the results as a df

-In this folder, I make the validation figure for Mek-Inhibitor Time Course.

-Summary of the steps followed in the R script "2_Meki_TC_ValidationFig.R" are as follows
+B.) Summary of the steps followed in the R script "2_Meki_TC_ValidationFig.R" are as follows

 ######### STEP 1 : Reading in the data and normalization over the mean signal per gel/replicate #########